Warranty Plan Terms

 Breakdown Cover Activation

 Your free breakdown cover will begin on the next working day after your Warranty Plan is activated.
-Cover becomes valid once you receive an email from Emergency Assist confirming your registration and the start of your breakdown protection.
+Cover becomes valid once you receive an email from Emergency Assist confirming your registration and the start of your breakdown cover.

 Contact Numbers: